Alliegaytor/water-resistance-potion/README.md

 The potions are commonly found in the loot of shipwrecks, sometimes in ancient cities, and rarely among other places.

-The potion crafting recipe can be changed (to any item in the game) in the mods config file and/or in its modmenu entry.
+The potion brewing recipe can be changed (to any item in the game) in the mods config file and/or in its modmenu entry.
+The colour of the potion is also changeable.

 ## Supported Minecraft Versions